ESCROW

 This purchase gives you up to five licenses for five users.

-SKU: SWESC-1 Category:
+SKU: SWESC Category: Tag:

 Overview

-Date Recorded: October 31, 2022
+Date Recorded: October 29, 2025

-Consumer escrow accounts are subject to the Real Estate Settlement Procedures Act (Regulation X), which imposes limitations on how much the lender can collect from the borrower both at loan closing and during the life of the loan, and requires that the lender administer the account correctly, provide various disclosures, and dictate how the lender handles shortages, deficiencies and surpluses.
+Consumer escrow accounts are subject to the Real Estate Settlement Procedures Act (Regulation X), which imposes limitations on how much the lender can collect from the borrower both at loan closing and during the life of the loan, and requires that the lender administer the account correctly, provide various disclosures, and dictate how the lender handles shortages, deficiencies, and surpluses.

 HERE IS WHAT YOU WILL LEARN: